José Miguel de Velasco Province

 José Miguel de Velasco or Velasco is a province in the Santa Cruz department of Bolivia.
 Its capital is San Ignacio de Velasco.
 The province is named after the Bolivian president José Miguel de Velasco Franco.
 It was created by law on October 12, 1880, during the presidency of Narciso Campero.
 Until its creation it was integrated into Chiquitos Province.

 Geography

 Velasco is located between the major Bolivian city of Santa Cruz de la Sierra and the Brazilian border.
 An unpaved highway connects the province with the city of Santa Cruz to the west and Brazil to the east.

+Demographics

+The latest census in Bolivia (2024) counted 91,573 people (82,091, aged 4 and over) in the province, out of which 6,214 were German-speaking Mennonites aged 4 and over or 7.6% of the entire population.

 Subdivision

 José Miguel de Velasco Province is divided into three municipalities which are further subdivided into cantons.